Jsos17/CalculatorApp/dokumentointi/arkkitehtuuri.md

 When a save, retrieval or delete operation is executed by pushing the appropriate button, a success/failure message is shown to the user for a duration of 10 seconds.
 The failure message is shown, if the underlying ExpressionDao class throws an SQLException, otherwise  a success message is shown.

-The database list does not update automatically.
-Instead, after a save the user needs to retrieve all expressions from the database to see the newly saved expression there.
+The database list updates automatically after it has been retrieved the first time.

 ## Main functionality